As promised, a post about the area. Specifically, I'll cover three towns (Cannes, Antibes, Sophia-Antipolis) located in the south-east of France.

 Even though Cannes is very famous, there's nothing that impressive actually.
 During the day, you usually get stuck in the traffic to the beaches.
 The beaches themselves are long, but just 10 m wide.
 The most interesting part is probably the "Croisette", the road from the film palest along the coast.
 The road is wide, with palms on it, and hotels like the Ritz-Carlton, but that's it.
 The yacht harbour is also nice, but compared to Antibes, it's rather tiny.
 On the other hand, there is much more traffic, basically the whole quay along the film palest is busy every evening, and you can see Escalades, Rolls-Royce and Ferraris standing around.

 Things are a bit different if you are looking for some night-life, but there's something else which I'd like to mention first: The lack of good cinemas.
 You would assume that Cannes has a 32-cinema multiplex, with THX certificates everywhere, and playing the movies with the original voices regularly (as there is even an English radio-station here).
-In this opinion, you'll be severely disappointed.
-Let's try to get back to the starting point.
-Last week, I've been in a cinema to watch a movie, and I had a good laugh when a student residence was shown.
-Lots and lots of extremely nice looking girls running around with barely more than a bikini on -- as if the average student would look like this (at least in my experience, you can be happy to meet anybody in a student residence, let alone girls who look like they work out several times a week and wear clothes that leave little room for imagination.)
+In this regard, you'll be severely disappointed.

 Of course, there's also Nice and Monaco here, but I was only once in Nice, and I saw no reason to go again there.
 I haven't been to Monaco in this summer yet (I plan to go there for the Super-Yacht-Show in September.)
 I hope this post gives you a good idea of the region, as usual, feel free to comment if you have questions.
 I didn't upload pictures here, as you can find pretty nice ones in the web (for example, there are loads of impressive pictures of the harbour in Antibes at night.)